TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

 Each single restriction like a `DeletedRestriction` or a `StartTimeRestriction` is modeled as a single class implementing the `QueryRestrictionInterface`.
-Each restriction looks up in `TCA` if it should kick in.
+Each restriction looks up in `TCA`:pn: if it should kick in.
 If so, it adds according expressions to the `WHERE` clause when the final statement is compiled.

 Multiple restrictions can be grouped in containers which implement the